ldsun/odyssey/bootstrap-torc.md

 Then the human chooses where it lives — a Zoom Doc, an employer wiki, wherever retrieval actually favors — and it is added to Mounts. **Record that trigger in *Deliberately not built* during bootstrap**, so the deferral is a real condition rather than a vague someday.

-**On the archive:** the personal deployment retires settled lines verbatim to dated files for provenance.
-Whether that earns its keep here is open — ask, and do not build it by default.
+**On the archive:** one known-good option is retiring settled lines verbatim into dated files — provenance, not backup, so a bad filing decision stays checkable against the original.
+Whether that earns its keep here is open: ask, and do not build it by default.

 ## Workstreams

-The personal console groups lines under workstream headers rather than tagging each line.
-Workstream names there are that application's policy, not the kernel's — **do not import them.** Let this role's groupings emerge from what actually accumulates, and declare them in the charter once they do.
+A console may group lines under headers — "workstreams" — rather than tagging each line; grouping does the same work as a per-line tag and makes the console scannable for free.
+Any such names are **application policy, not kernel**, so there are none to inherit: let this role's groupings emerge from what actually accumulates, and declare them in the charter once they do.
 Until then, one flat list under the console is correct.

-Two rules from the personal deployment that *are* worth carrying, because both are mechanism-level lessons rather than policy:
+Two rules worth carrying, because both are mechanism-level rather than policy:

 - **A workstream and a durable home are independent.** A subject earns a grouping when it accumulates live commitments; it earns storage when it accumulates knowledge.
 Neither implies the other.
 - **The declared list is the single source of truth.** Routines reference it; they never restate it.